 Tuition may be paid in full on or before July 1st, or in twelve monthly payments.
 Monthly payments begin in July.
-All families are required to register with and pay through the FACTS tuition management program at factsmgt.com by July 1st.
+All families are required to register with and pay through the FACTS tuition management program at factsmgt.com by June 1st.

 FACTS Management Company is a nationally recognized tuition management firm used by private and Catholic schools for collecting tuition.
-There is a nominal onetime fee to make payments through FACTS.
+There is a nominal one time annual fee to make payments through FACTS.